 (Editor’s Note: If you’re looking for the ‘travel with dogs’ portion of this post, scroll to the section covering Borderlands Brewing.
 It’s a very dog-friendly brewery in Tucson).

 This national park boasts thousands of Saguaro cacti the size of small houses and lots of hiking trails.
 It’s a great place to take a break from city-life and hike amongst the Redwoods of cacti.

-This and Girdwood Brewing in Alaska are my two favorite breweries – hands down (and Borderlands would be my unquestionable favorite if it weren’t for Girdwood’s location…).
-The brewery combines everything I love – Sustainable brewing practices, a fantastic selection of excellent New England IPAs, foosball, outdoor bocce ball, a great outdoor seating area, and art.
+This brewery combines everything I love – Sustainable brewing practices, a fantastic selection of excellent New England IPAs, foosball, outdoor bocce ball, a great outdoor seating area, and art.
 Even the food trucks it invites in are sustainable.
+As an added bonus, dogs are allowed both in the brewery and in the massive outdoor area.
 I couldn’t love this brewery more!

 If not for Borderlands, this would have been my favorite brewery in Tucson.
 Its beers are very good, but its atmosphere is even better.
 It has an 80s/90s vibe, unique live music, and fun board games.
 Plus tastings are served in skateboards!

 Historic 4th street is a great place to spend your time in Tucson.
 It rivals the trendy areas of most major cities, just on a smaller scale.
 It has lots of breweries, unique restaurants, bars, vintage stores, record stores, and unique clothing shops.
 We spent most of our time walking around this area.

 Although I wasn’t as fond of Barrio’s beer as I was of the beer at the aforementioned breweries, Barrio has the best veggie burgers I’ve ever eaten, and a great outdoor seating area.
 I particularly recommend trying the Bang Bang burger with veggie patty.